UnicornTranscoder/UnicornTranscoder/README.md

 #### SSL

-The trancoder shouldn't serve the request directly, a reverse proxy such as nginx should be setup in front to install a SSL certificate.
+The transcoder shouldn't serve the request directly, a reverse proxy such as nginx should be setup in front to install a SSL certificate.

 #### FFMPEG from Source